yui-30089247/appointment-schedular/docs/feature_specs/implement_epoch.md

 Date and Time classes will be combined into a single DateTime class

 ## Public interface
+- DateTime class
+- Methods to help convert from datetime object to epoch time

 ## Inputs and outputs
 - Input: appointment date and time (start and end) => YYYY-MM-DD HH:MM